 Future meetings will take place three times a year.

 Resources, including learning from the network, briefing papers and toolkits will be hosted on a website to support commissioners, providers, employment intermediaries and influencers working on this agenda.
-If you are interested in joining the network or finding out about the work that it does, you can find out more here
+If you are interested in joining the network or finding out about the work that it does, find out more about it.

 To find out more information about low pay in London, visit London’s Poverty Profile.